 One solution to reduce its impacts and improve resilience is using green infrastructure.

 It’s a water It’sgement system that simulates the natural water cycle to store, absorb, and recycle water efficiently and economically to protect and enhance a community’s life quality.

 Green infrastructure is a cost-effective, resilient approach to managing wet weather impacts that provide many community benefits.

 Single-purpose grey stormwater infrastructure—conventional piped drainage and water treatment systems—is designed to move urban stormwater away from the built environment.

-It is “how nature can actually be harnessed to provide services for communities—like flood prevention, reducing urban heat effect, improving air and water quality, and elevating the overall wellbeing of humans” according to Klausing group, 2016.
+It is “how nature can be harnessed to provide services for communities—like flood prevention, reducing urban heat effect, improving air and water quality, and elevating the overall wellbeing of humans”, according to the Klausing Group, 2016.

 The good thing about green infrastructure is that it can be applied to a local and large-scale level.

 Examples of green infrastructures can be built in houses and buildings.